PennyLaneAI/qml/glossary.rst

         Representation of classical data as a quantum state.

     (Quantum) Feature Map
-        The mathematical map that embedds classical data into a quantum state.
+        The mathematical map that embeds classical data into a quantum state.
 Usually executed by a variational quantum circuit whose parameters depend on the input data.
 See also :doc:`Quantum Embedding </glossary/quantum_embedding>`.